CyatCat/bp-bot/README.md

 ```

 #### rip_1.txt, rip_2.txt, & rip_3.txt
 Contains a list of RIP (rest in peace) messages that you would like to automatically send when other players are eliminated.
 A message is picked at random from the one of the three files based on the amount of people eliminated.
-File 1 being for small eliminations, file 2 being for medium eliminations, and file 3 being for large eliminations.
+File 1 being for small eliminations (> 3), file 2 being for medium eliminations (> 5), and file 3 being for large eliminations (> 7).

 Place one message per line.

-The files is located here:
+The files to be edited are located here:
 ```
 .minecraft\versions\BPBot\messages\rip_1.txt'
 .minecraft\versions\BPBot\messages\rip_2.txt'